bdeckard92/dupUT/01-Class-Content/21-MERN/01-Activities/01-Query-Arguments/README.md

 ## Acceptance Criteria

-* It's done when I have added a new resolver and the following GraphQL query returns a single class object:
+* It is done when I have added a new resolver and the following GraphQL query returns a single class object:

   ```gql
   query class($id: ID!) {